Typical Day of a

 11:45 AM – 12:15 PM

 Scholars eat lunch in their room.
-Scholars may pack a lunch or snack from home and also always have the option of eating school lunch, which we get daily from James Simons.
-All scholars receive free breakfast and lunch.
+Scholars may pack a lunch or snack from home and also always have the option of eating school lunch, which we get daily from James Simons Elementary.
+Scholars are eligible to receive free breakfast and lunch in accordance with the National School Lunch Program.

 12:15 – 12:40 PM